 - An all-expenses-paid trip to attend a VFW conference to receive their award

 How to Enter

 1. Review the Rules and Eligibility Requirements

-3. Submit your Nomination Form and Essay to Post 12002's Program Chairman
+3. Submit your Entry Form and supporting documentation to Post 12002's Program Chairman

 Jim Swain 770-500-3074 email@example.com